 - Use the "one-minute paper."
-Ask your students to write on an index card (or the equivalent online document) what their most significant learning kernel was for a lab, module, or even a lecture. - When the goal is acquisition of factual knowledge, chunk your assessments into smaller, more frequent quizzes to allow students the opportunity of experiencing test-taking in a setting with lower stakes than the typical midterm exam. - When creating written assignments, consider designing the assessment to include draft revisions.
+Ask your students to write on an index card (or the equivalent online document) what their most significant learning was for a lesson, module, or even a lecture. - When the goal is acquisition of factual knowledge, chunk your assessments into smaller, more frequent quizzes to allow students the opportunity of experiencing test-taking in a setting with lower stakes than the typical midterm exam. - When creating written assignments, consider designing the assessment to include draft revisions.
 This could be done by frequent writing activities in discussion board forums, creating an annotated bibliography, using mind maps, or asking for weekly reflections.

 Deliberate instruction is the act of always considering your desired outcome and intended learning for your students, and then working backwards in your lesson planning so that students can successfully achieve that goal.
-You cannot expect students to achieve the learning goals if you made the process of getting there both convoluted and unattainable.